 This example is modeled on a basic foraging scenario discussed by Simon (1956), but is reflected in many similar models that study how some organism (e.g., a simple robot) explores and exploits an initially unknown environment (e.g., a grid-world offering both rewards and risks).

-Note that the conceptual distinction between agent and its environment is helpful, but not as simple and straightforward as it seems.
-For instance, perceptions of environmental states, memories of past events, and cues or traces left by earlier explorations may all be important sources of information — but are they part of the agent or of its environment?
-Researchers from artificial intelligence and the fields of embodied and distributed cognition would state that the boundaries are blurred.
-Additionally, from the perspective of any individual agent, other agents are part of the environment.
-But from their perspectives, the category labels are reversed.
+The conceptual distinction between agent and its environment is helpful, but not as simple and straightforward as it seems.
+For instance, perceptions of environmental states, memories of past events, and cues or traces left by earlier explorations may all be important sources of information — but are these information sources part of the agent or of its environment?
+Researchers from artificial intelligence and the fields of embodied and distributed cognition have argued that the boundaries are blurred.
+Additionally, the status of the category labels “agent” vs. “environment” is a matter of perspective: From the perspective of any individual, all other agents are part of the environment.

-Two key challenges on elementary dimensions: Things can be unknown or uncertain.
-When things are unknown, we can discover them by exploring or familiarizing us with them.
-Doing so assumes some flexibility on part of the agent (typically described as aquiring knowledge or learning).
-However, when things are uncertain (e.g., offer rewards in a probabilistic fashion), even intimate familiarity does not provide certainty for any particular moment.
-Thus, both ignorance and uncertainty are problematic, but uncertainty is the more obstinate problem.
+Note two key challenges on elementary dimensions: Things can be unknown or uncertain.
+When things are unknown (or risky), we can discover them by exploring or familiarizing us with them.
+Doing so assumes some flexibility on part of the agent (typically described as acquiring knowledge or learning), but can lead to reliable estimates of the unknown parameters.
+By contrast, when things are uncertain (e.g., when options or rewards can change in unpredictable ways), even intimate familiarity does not provide reliable estimates or certainty for any particular moment.
+Thus, both ignorance and uncertainty are problematic, but uncertainty is the more fundamental problem.

 Importantly, both problems are inevitable when things are dynamic (i.e., changing).
 The fact that changes tend to create both ignorance and uncertainty makes it essential that our models can accommodate changes.
 However, changes are not just a source of problems, but also part of the solution: When aspects of our environment change, processes of adaptation and learning allow us to adjust again.
 (Note that this may sound clever and profound, but is really quite simple: When things change, we need to change as well — and the reverse is also true.)

 Simon addresses the distinction between optimizing and satisficing.
-Organisms typically adapt well-enough to meet their goals, but often fail to optimize.
+Organisms typically adapt well-enough to meet their goals (i.e., satisfice), but often fail to optimize.